math-boy11/TheOS-or-HTMLOS/README.md

 Go into your folder and clone the repository.
 Then, run the index.html file.

 # License
 All of this is free to add and redistribute!
-You can do whatever you want with this
+You can do whatever you want with this!